Mistakes To Avoid For Getting Better UX

 Overwhelming your user with too much content

 You should use your content to add value to your end-user as you are guiding them through your website or mobile application.
 But this does not mean that most of the content should be on the landing page!
-You do not want to overwhelm your users with information or features because it will either frustrate your user or have a supersaturation effect on them.
+You do not want to overwhelm your users with information or features.
+Because it will either frustrate your user or have a supersaturation effect on them.

 Supersaturation occurs when there is just too much information that is presented to the end-users that the audience’s eye “gets used to” to the sensory overload that stops them from absorbing relevant information.
 You need to keep it simple.
-Present users with enough information to complete their task, no more information is required
+Present users with enough information to complete their task, no more information are required

 Having an overly complex UI design

 Complex UI design can easily serve to destroy the user experience if its confusing or just too simple too much.
 You should aim to make things usable and pretty but most importantly meaningful.
 The key with patterns and trends is to find the balance between what looks nice and what value is provided by them.
 Design the UI first then create the most minimal UI necessary for achieving the UX.